biobakery/humann/readme.md

 The first line of the example will use the gene family UniRef50_C9LQU5, gene length 147, and taxon ``g__Dialister.s__Dialister_invisus`` for any sequences in your reference databases with the identifier 256402719.

-To run HUMAnN2 with the custom reference database annotations ($FILE), use the option "--id-mapping $FILE".
+To run HUMAnN 2.0 with the custom reference database annotations ($FILE), use the option "--id-mapping $FILE".

 ----

 ### Custom pathways database ###

-The pathways databases included with HUMAnN2 (from MetaCyc and UniProt) have been created to be used with alignments to UniRef gene families.
-A custom pathways database can be provided to HUMAnN2, specifically made to work with your custom reference database(s).
+The pathways databases included with HUMAnN 2.0 (from MetaCyc and UniProt) have been created to be used with alignments to UniRef gene families.
+A custom pathways database can be provided to HUMAnN 2.0, specifically made to work with your custom reference database(s).

-One or two pathways database files (in a comma-delimited list) can be provided to HUMAnN2 with the option "--pathways-database $FILE".
+One or two pathways database files (in a comma-delimited list) can be provided to HUMAnN 2.0 with the option "--pathways-database $FILE".
 If two files are provided, the first file provides a tab-delimited mapping while the second file provides the pathways mapping.
 For example, the first file could provide a mapping of gene families to reactions while the second file maps reactions to pathways.

 The first file, which is optional, should be organized to include at least two columns per line.
 The first column is the item to be mapped to (ie reactions from the example) while the remaining columns in the row are the gene families which can be mapped to the item in the first column.
 An example follows:
 ```